MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/GetRSSFeedsonKaizala/Display RSS Feeds in Kaizala groups.md

 4. [Import the edited action package to kaizala management portal](https://docs.microsoft.com/en-us/kaizala/actions/publish#import-kaizala-action) (*This card is sent by calling API, so there is no need to add the card to a group*)
 5. [Import the "RSS-feed-flowpackage.zip" to your Microsoft Flow account](https://flow.microsoft.com/en-us/blog/import-export-bap-packages/)

-> Note- If you have never used RSS or Kaizala connections first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)
+> Note- If you have never used RSS or Kaizala connections, first [add connections](https://docs.microsoft.com/en-us/flow/add-manage-connections)

 6. Edit details in Imported Flow (*See steps below*)
    - In the First block , enter the RSS feed URL